farrault/community-plugins/README.md

 Welcome to the Deployit community plugin repository on github!

-Here you will find plugins that can be used to add capabilities to your existing Deployit installation.
+Here you will find plugins that can be used to add capabilities to your existing [Deployit|http://www.xebialabs.com/tour] installation.
 The source code for the plugins is also provided if you are curious to see how a plugin works or want to improve it.

-_Note: the plugins here are provided as-is as a service to Deployit users.
-Support for these plugins is provided through XebiaLabs' professional services department._
+_Note: the plugins here are provided on an as-is basis as a service to Deployit users.
+Support for these plugins is provided through
+XebiaLabs' professional services department._

 # Finding a plugin